 When we crossed the 427 and went south, there was a visible contrast with the previous neighbourhood.
 Many of the smaller houses were being torn down, and replaced by much larger homes — usually with two larger garages which were placed forward on the property, while the main door — the walking entrance — was recessed.
 The contrast suggested that in recent years car culture in Canada has actually become stronger compared to the situation half a century ago when these neighbourhoods were first built — people have more and larger cars, and they use them so much that they will enter their house from the garage more often than from the front door.

 The sidewalks also became erratic.
-At one point the sidewalk ended, started up again, and then ended once more a few properties later (beginning on left, end on right, below).
+At one point the sidewalk ended, started up again, and then ended once more a few properties later (beginning first, end after, below).

 My final observation is about the grandly-named but rather desolate-looking The East Mall.